Festival Report: Against the TideHolli Keeble reports back from Margate's archive dreamland

 Overall, top marks to the Margate team.
-Against the Tide chimed perfectly with what we’re trying to achieve through Shifting Ground: supporting exhibitors to explore and celebrate a century of social change through the treasure troves of film history held in our regional and national archives.
+Against the Tide chimed perfectly with what Shifting Ground is trying to achieve: supporting exhibitors to explore and celebrate a century of social change through the treasure troves of film history held in our regional and national archives.
 Margate Film Festival successfully managed to put together an imaginative programme with broad appeal, which is no mean feat.
 Until next time.

 Holli Keeble is CEO of Tyneside Cinema.